 Would you like to see us live?
 Check out where we are playing here.

 Maryem Tollar is a renowned Egyptian-Canadian vocalist, known for her world music performances as well as original compositions.
 Her voice has been heard on the theme of CBC’s Little Mosque on the Prairie and A.R.
 Rahman’s Bollywood hit, Mayya Mayya.
-Tollar was the featured vocalist in Tafelmusik’s 2016 production of “Tales of Two Cities: The Leipzig-Damascus Coffee Houses” and more recently she performed the world premiere of Christos Hatzis’ piece “Syn-Phonia – Migration Patterns” with The Winnipeg Symphony Orchestra and Inuit throat singer Tiffany Ayalik.
+Tollar was the featured vocalist in Tafelmusik’s production of “Tales of Two Cities: The Leipzig-Damascus Coffee Houses” and “Safe Haven” and she performed the world premiere of Christos Hatzis’ piece “Syn-Phonia – Migration Patterns” with The Winnipeg Symphony Orchestra and Inuit throat singer Tiffany Ayalik.

 Brenna MacCrimmon is a Toronto-based interpreter of Turkish and Balkan songs – an adventure that began with a trip to a local public library’s vinyl collection in 1983.
 She has studied and performed with many notable masters of the traditions in both Turkey and the USA.
 She works in a diverse range of musical projects, travels frequently to perform and teach and thinks you can never stop learning.